mbarabash-gtchs/Senior-Project/README.md

 ![alt text](https://i.imgur.com/zNROvm9.png)
 (Image taken from Blender Foundation)

 Blender (stylized as blender, lowercase) is a 3D modeling software that has an interesting upside compared to other software: every action in blender can be coded as a script.
 I took advantage of this by creating a script that would automatically generate a dog in a random position, with its tail wagged in a random direction.
 The script would also change the way that dog itself looks, from the color of the dog to the amount of hair it has and the length of its tail.
 Other factors such as the lighting of the scene as well as optional features that can be turned on or off, such as adding a background picture, changing the floor, and objects that could complicate the scene would help vary the scene.
-Along with the picture itself, a file that containes the correct labels for each picture is generated simultaneously.
+Along with the picture itself, a file that contains the correct labels for each picture is generated simultaneously.
 The advantages of my approach is that my database has an unlimited size.
 The primary disadvantage is that the amount of pictures produced is limited.

 #### Building my Network